Intestinal Transplant Q & A with Ruy Cruz, Jr., MD, PhD

 Surgical Director, Gastrointestinal Rehabilitation and Transplant Program

 Some transplant surgeries are straightforward with regards to candidate selection.
 If you need a new kidney, you get a new kidney; if you need a new heart, you get a new heart.
 But intestinal transplantation is a bit more ambiguous.
 The intestine is part of the extremely complex digestive system, but it’s not exactly an organ.

-“There’s no simple answer for that question,” says Dr. Ruy Cruz, surgical director of UPMC’s Intestinal Rehabilitation and Transplantation Center.
+“There’s no simple answer for that question,” says Dr. Ruy Cruz, surgical director of UPMC’s Gastrointestinal Rehabilitation and Transplant Program.
 “There’s no protocol for intestinal transplant surgery, because it’s simply not as straightforward as the heart or the kidney.
 It all depends on the individual patient’s situation.”